itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 oft trace -v ALL doc src/main/java src/test/java | grep '^[^|].*req~tracing.deep-coverage~1'
 ```

-One of the reasons OFT features a plain text report and has a command line interface is that this combination is ideal for chaining OFT with other populare command line tools like `grep`.
+One of the reasons OFT features a plain text report and has a command line interface is that this combination is ideal for chaining OFT with other popular command line tools like `grep`.

 Even if OFT tried, it could never cover all use cases that you might come up with in your real world project.
 Instead of trying to be the jack of all trades OFT focuses on being easy to integrate with other tools.